pheature-flags/pheature-flags/README.md

 ## Contributing

 Feel free to check out the [roadmap](), [open an issue]() to request new features or report a bug, sharing or writing about.
 Don't forget to read our [contribution guidelines](/CONTRIBUTING) and our [code of conduct](/CODE_OF_CONDUCT).
-We are happy to hear everybody, receive feedback and learn from the different point of view.
+We are happy to listen to everybody, receive feedback, and learn from different approaches.

 ## License

 We really believe in the Open Source Software, we built our carers around it, and we feel that we need to return our knowledge to the community.
-For this reason we release all our packages under [BSD-3-Clause licence]().
+For this reason we release all our packages under [BSD-3-Clause licence](/LICENSE.md).